 Last updated: 7/5/2013

 What is X-inactivation?
 How might X-inactivation explain why some women who have a mutated copy of the GLA gene never develop signs and symptoms of Fabry disease and some women do?

-Women who are "carriers" of a mutated gene on the X chromosome involved in conditions such as Fabry disease will have some cells in their body in which the mutated gene is activated and other cells in which the mutated gene is inactivated.
-The usual random process of X-inactivation means that these women typically would not show any symptoms due to the mutated gene as there would be enough cells with the working copy of the gene to produce the necessary protein.
+" of a mutated gene on the X chromosome involved in conditions such as Fabry disease will have some cells in their body in which the mutated gene is activated and other cells in which the mutated gene is inactivated.
+The usual random process of X-inactivation means that these women typically would not show any symptoms due to the mutated gene as there would be enough cells with the working copy of the gene to produce the necessary protein